Stoneman: Summer of 1989 in Calcutta

 Whether or not the Mumbai killings were linked to the Calcutta "Stoneman" killings has never been confirmed.
 However, the similarity in the instrument, choice of victims, execution, and the time of the attacks suggests the assailant(s) was familiar with the Mumbai episodes, if not the same killer himself.

 The first victim in Calcutta died from injuries to the head in June 1989.
 Twelve more murders attributed to the Stoneman were reported within the following six months.
 All of the murdered were homeless pavement-dwellers who slept alone in dimly lit areas of the city.
 Most of the murders took place in central Calcutta, adjoining the Howrah Bridge.

-Because the murderer killed victims by dropping a heavy stone or concrete slab, the police assumed that the assailant was probably a tall, well-built male.
+Because the murderer killed the victims by dropping a heavy stone or concrete slab, the police assumed that the assailant was probably a tall, well-built male.
 However, in the absence of any eyewitness description, no confirmed physical description ever became available.

 Police were deployed into various parts of the city, and numerous arrests were made.
 After a spell of arrests in which a handful of "suspicious persons" were detained for questioning, the killings stopped.
 However, citing a lack of evidence, the suspects were released into the public.
 The crimes remain unsolved.